laurio/banks2ledger/README.md

 for the payment reference, and the data from there will be printed as part of the generated ledger entry.

-The `-t` option takes something called 'column index specs' that warrants further explanation.
+The `--descr-col` option takes something called 'column index specs' that warrants further explanation.
 Since the description string forms the basis of the account inference, and different banks provide different layouts in their CSV files (even multiple possible layouts for the same file provider) this is used as a flexible way to create the descriptor.

-The specs string provided for the `-t` option is a string similar to a printf format string, but allows multiple alternatives to be specified.
+The specs string provided for the `--descr-col` option is a string similar to a printf format string, but allows multiple alternatives to be specified.
 Alternatives will be tried in order from left to right, and the next alternative is considered only if the current one results